arnetheduck/nlvm/README.md

     git clone https://github.com/arnetheduck/nlvm.git
     cd nlvm && git submodule update --init

-`nlvm` links to `libLLVM-x.y.so` during its build, and the build assumes such a shared library is available under `ext`.
-The easiest way for that to happen is to use the supplied helper is to run the build helper:

-    sh ./make-llvm.sh

 We will need a few development libraries installed, mainly due to how `nlvm` processes library dependencies (see dynlib section below):